 When you hear the words business growth, what pops into your mind?
 Is it revenue, sales or maybe new customers?
 What about profit?
-It’s so important but often an after-thought for small business owners.
+What are you doing to build profit in your small business?
+Is it a priority or an after-thought?

 5 Ways to Build Profit